 Lulu Mall to open in Shenoy Nagar, Central Metro stations in May

+Lulu hypermarket to open in Shenoy Nagar, Central Metro stations in May

 The work for opening up the facility at the two locations are underway.
 CMRL has handed over the contract for the same to Grace Service.

-CHENNAI: As a way of bringing in more revenue to the Chennai Metro Rail Limited (CMRL), and also entertainment and leisure to the public, LuLu Mall will be opened in May in two Metro stations – Shenoy Nagar and Central.
+CHENNAI: As a way of bringing in more revenue to the Chennai Metro Rail Limited (CMRL), and also entertainment and leisure to the public, Lulu hypermarket will be opened in May in two Metro stations – Shenoy Nagar and Central.

 Currently, the work for opening up the facility at the two locations are underway.
 CMRL has handed over the contract for the same to Grace Service.